Real-time bushfire alerting with Complex Event Processing in Apache Flink on Amazon EMR and IoT sensor network

 Real-time visualisation of the potential bushfire spread over time

-All the incoming IoT event records (unfiltered and raw events got from the Amazon Kinesis Data Stream) are pushed into an Amazon Elasticsearch Service cluster for durable storage and visualization on the Kibana web UI.
+All the incoming IoT event records (unfiltered and raw events got from the Amazon Kinesis Data Stream) are pushed into an Amazon OpenSearch Service cluster for durable storage and visualization on the Kibana web UI.
 (For more information about Kibana, see What Is Kibana.)
 A real-time heat-map visualization and dashboard is created to continuously monitor the progress of the bushfire as shown in Figure 8.
 As you can see from Figure 8, the bushfire is spreading from node-1 to node-2 to node-3, and then to node-4 and node-5.
 This visualization can be further enhanced by recording the geographical location of the IoT sensor nodes.
 Then, plotting the heat-map over the geographical area under surveillance.

 Setup and source code